andicodetrf/school-admin/README.md

 ## School Administration System API

-This API tool that allows the School Administrator to carry out administrative tasks such as registration of teachers, students, classes and subjects, update of categorical information and the generation of report on all registered Teachers' workload.
+This API tool is inspired by the following User Stories which allows the School Administrator to carry out administrative tasks such as registration of teachers, students, classes and subjects, update of categorical information and the generation of report on all registered Teachers' workload.

+## User Stories

+> As an Administrator, I want to register Teachers, Students, Classes and Subject in a single API, so that I can use the system for administrative purposes.
+>
+> As an Administrator, I should be able to generate a report on a Teacher’s workload, so that I use it for planning.

 ## Development